AlexKShrestha/Grocery-Store-Inventory-Project/README.md

 Files:
 grocerystore.py - This file contains the a program that a shopper can choose a grocery store, add items to their cart, checkout, or leave.

-before inventory.csv - This is a csv file containing the name, category, quanity, and price of each product in the inventory in the grocery store.
+original grocery store inventory.csv - This is a csv file containing the name, category, quanity, and price of each product in the inventory in the grocery store.

-grocery store inventory.csv - This is a csv file containing the remaining products in the grocery store's inventory after a shopper comes.
+updated grocery store inventory.csv - This is a csv file containing the remaining products in the grocery store's inventory after a shopper comes.

 How to run: The program can be run as a script in the terminal.
 The name of the program is grocerystore.py